FOLLOW US

 Imagine Susan wants to sell her home.
 She signs an exclusive agency listing agreement with her real estate broker, Tom.
 Tom markets the property, lists it on the Multiple Listing Service (MLS), and arranges showings.

 However, Susan’s neighbor, Emily, hears about the home and decides to buy it directly from Susan.
 Since Tom didn’t find the buyer, Susan doesn’t owe him a commission.
+This scenario is one of the most common ways exclusive agency listing questions appear on licensing exams.
+Test how well you understand it with our free Delaware real estate practice exam or free Idaho real estate practice exam, listing agreement questions make up a significant portion of both exams.

 The following terms are typically included when entering into an exclusive agency listing agreement: